Resuscitative thoracotomy

 Introduction

-A resuscitative thoracotomy performed in the ED is a procedure of last resort to save a potentially salvageable patient who has suffered a traumatic cardiac arrest.
+A resuscitative thoracotomy performed in the ED or pre-hosptial setting is a procedure of last resort to save a potentially salvageable patient who has suffered a traumatic cardiac arrest.

 It is recommended that individual institutions discuss the indications and planned utilisation of this procedure with pre-prepared equipment rapidly available.
 Ideally training should be undertaken on part task trainers or animal models.